 - Hikaru no Go: Fandom is pretty evenly split over whether Fujiwara no Sai has purple or black hair.

 - Neon Genesis Evangelion: Misato Katsuragi has purple hair, although it's debatable that it's supposed to be black.
+Considering that every other case of strange hair colour in the series is explained by special circumstances, it's worth a bet.

 - Cowboy Bebop: Faye Valentine is another example of purple-seen-as-black.